INVESTING vs SAVING

 Instead of teaching kids to spend and save, we should teach them to invest and how to do it properly.
 Imagine this: instead of a new iPhone, you got a second-hand one and put the rest in Apple stock.
 You'd still have a phone.
 You'd also have a quarterly dividend check and a growing stake in one of the most profitable companies in history.

-That's not a thought experiment.
+That's not a possibility.

 That's just math.